github-education-resources/codespaces-teaching-template-py/README.md

    ]
    ```

-   What you did above was to add the unique identifier of an extension of the Python [Black Formatter extension](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter&WT.mc_id=academic-77460-alfredodeza).
-This will let Codespaces know that this extension should be pre-installed upon startup.
+   That string is the unique identifier of [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter&WT.mc_id=academic-77460-alfredodeza), a popular extension for formatting Python code according to best practices.
+Adding the _"ms-python.black-formatter"_ identifier to the list lets Codespaces know that this extension should be pre-installed upon startup.

    Remainder: When you change any configuration on the json, a box will appear after saving.

    ![Reacreating codespace](./images/Codespace_rebuild.png)

    Click on rebuild.
 Wait for your codespace to rebuild the VS Code environment.

 To find the unique identifier of an extension: